marcinjahn/puff/README.md

 puff init # you'll be asked if you want to create a fresh project or associate it with one of the existing configs
 ```

-Once you initialize the project on the new machine, puff will bring in all the
+Once you initialize the project on the new machine, Puff will bring in all the
 config files of that project.

-Note that you can use `puff --help` to learn how to use puff.
+Note that you can use `puff --help` to learn how to use Puff.
 Each
 subcommand has its own `--help` (e.g. `puff add --help`).

 ## Installation